 For these procedures, the bone has to be as close to its original dimension and position as possible for optimal results.
-Also, the jaw and other facial bones support the skin and muscle that are responsible for our outward cosmetic appearance.
+Also, the jaw and other facial bones support the skin and muscles that are responsible for our outward cosmetic appearance.
 Without the support of the underlying bone, our faces can look prematurely aged.

-You might be wondering where does that bone comes from.
+You might be wondering where does that bone come from.
 Well, the bone used in a bone graft can come from your body, a donor, or it can be entirely man-made.
 The two most common types of bone grafts are:

 - Allograft: uses bone from a deceased donor or a cadaver that has been cleaned and stored in a tissue bank.

 - Autograft: comes from a bone inside your body, such as your ribs, hips, pelvis, or wrist.

 A complete diagnosis must be performed before the surgery, just to make sure that you’re not allergic to any medicine.

 How Is A Bone Graft Performed?

 Depending on the condition of your jaw bone, your doctor will decide which type of bone graft will be used before your surgery.
 Thanks to anesthesia you won’t be able to feel anything during the procedure.

 During this period, your oral surgeon will make an incision in the skin above where the graft is needed.
 They’ll then shape the bone to fit the area.